alberdev/CiaoTransitions/README.md

 ## Usage

 In the example you will see some custom transitions that can be used in your project.
-Once you've installed this pod, follow next steps.
+Once you've installed, follow next steps.
 It's really simple:

 ### 1. Subclass your presented view controller

 Subclass your presented view controller with `CiaoBaseViewController`.
-This will add `CiaoTransition` to your class.
+This will add `CiaoTransition` object to your class.

 ```swift
 class DetailViewController: CiaoBaseViewController {